 Generally, hypothyroidism is associated with a modest weight gain that can be very difficult to lose.
 The American Thyroid Association notes that most of the weight gain associated with hypothyroidism is due to water and salt, not newly accumulated fat.
 They also state that “5-10 pounds of body weight may be attributable to the thyroid, depending on the severity of hypothyroidism.”

 Some researchers have found evidence linking hypothyroidism to obesity, too.
 This needs to be studied further, however.
 At this time, patients should not perceive massive weight gain as a normal part of hypothyroidism.

 If you find yourself gaining more than 10 pounds, examine your diet and lifestyle to determine if something other than your thyroid could be the cause.
-If you’re gaining weight while eating and exercising a healthy amount, consider making a doctor’s appointment to adjust your thyroid medication or look into other causes for your weight gain.
+If you’re gaining weight while eating and exercising a healthy amount, consider making an appointment with a thyroid doctor to adjust your thyroid medication or look into other causes for your weight gain.

 There are multiple methods to help you lose weight with hypothyroidism.
 If you have not yet been diagnosed and treated, that should be step one and your top priority.

 Another important step is to craft a thyroid-friendly diet.
 We offer one-on-one consultations with a registered thyroid nutritionist to help you develop the ideal healthy diet for you.

 Here are other ways you can potentially lose weight with hypothyroidism:

 Having hypothyroidism doesn’t mean you are sentenced to obesity or even being overweight.
 Holding the belief that your hypothyroidism will forever cause you to gain weight might create a self-fulfilling prophecy and lead to unintended self-sabotage if you don’t take the steps needed to maintain a healthy weight because you believe they won’t work anyway.